gabdumal/flakes/README.md

 ## Installing

 Clone this repository to your local machine.
 You can change the name of the folder `flakes` to whatever you want.
+Personally, I like so set all my flakes in a folder named `.dotfiles` in my home directory.

 ```sh
 git clone https://github.com/gabdumal/flakes.git flakes